wujastyk/sushrutaproject/docs/NAK 1-1079 folio-text concordance.md

   - "folio" refers to the folio number (1, 2, 3 etc.) and side (recto, verso) of the actual MS
   - "line" refers to the line number
-  - "segment" is *for internal use only* and refers to three vertical segments (a, b, c) constituted by two string holes.
+  - "segment" is *for internal use only* and refers to three horizontal segments (a, b, c) constituted by two string holes.

 **exp-nr:loc**